 - Excellent sound quality across all frequencies.

-- Solid selection of tuning options.
+- Solid selection of tuning options with an onboard display and app control.

 - Not a good choice if you have a limited budget.